• Skip to primary navigation

 • ½ teaspoon salt

-1. Combine all ingredients in a blend and pulse until desired thickness is reached.
+1. Combine all ingredients in a blender and pulse until combined. (this is optional but makes for a smoother sauce)

-2. Optional: Place all ingredients in a small thick bottomed sauce pan and warm over medium heat for 10-15 minutes or until thickened.
+2. Place all ingredients in a small thick bottomed sauce pan and warm over medium heat.
+Bring to a rolling boil for 10-15 minutes or until thickened.

 Similar Recipes: